 - Remember that weaknesses often gives the owner of the weakness some compensation.
 For example, an isolated pawn has two open (or half-open) files next to it that the owner can take advantage of.

 - Pawn weaknesses are important, but always look for other opportunities that may arise when your opponent defends the weakness.

 Using Files and Diagonals

 Our pieces need a path to get to where they need to go.
+This is rule 101 of beginner chess strategies.
 Often, our opening sequences will lead to specific files and diagonals being of specific importance.
 For example, the early …c5 thrust in the Sicilian Defense (1.e4 c5) will often lead to a half-open c-file upon which a lot of Black’s chances rely.
 Openings such as the Reti which creates a fianchetto of its king’s bishop (after initial moves Nf3, g3, and an eventual Bg2) often depend on using that long diagonal for its purposes.

 As with creating weaknesses, we can wait for them to happen, or we can take the effort and forethought to create open lines for our pieces.

 In our first example, the 3rd World Champion Alexander Alekhine takes control of the long diagonal a8-h1.
 Not only does he take control of it, nearly every move he makes contributes to keeping control and eventually using it to attack his opponent’s king.

 In our next game, we see Hungarian grandmaster Istvan Csom create an open file using the h-pawn and then systematically and patiently puts his major pieces on it.
 His opponent, who controls the a-file himself, is diverted away to protect other weaknesses.
 Csom then takes control of that file as well and using both the a-file and h-files for his major pieces, winning a beautiful game.

 Here are some tips for creating and controlling open lines: